zproksi/bpatch/README.md

 # `bpatch`

-**PURPOSE:** Let's say you would like to modify a file.
-And the description for this modification you wants to be formalized in human readable format - so that it is just easy editable.
+**PURPOSE:** Let's say you would like to modify a file - to replace a couple of byte sequences to other byte sequences.
+And the rules of this modification you wants to be formalized in human readable format - so that it is just easy editable.
 For example [JSON] format, like this project is using.
 Then, this tool is exactly what you need.

 The console application enables the transformation of files in binary form, adhering to the rules stipulated in a file described in [JSON] format.
 The core logic of the application is encapsulated within a distinct static library, granting the power to leverage this code within any application.